 We’d booked a guided tour of Pompeii on the Saturday afternoon; a good job we didn’t book earlier as it took us all morning to work out the trains.
 At last we arrived, found somewhere to eat and were ready for some serious history and culture.

 Pompeii was fantastic; our guide was very knowledgeable and more than happy to answer questions, he even managed to keep two very loud Americans in check.
 It was incredible to think that the frescoes on the walls and mosaics on the floors have been in place for over 2000 years, they’re in such good condition.
 Some parts of the mosaic floors resemble crumpled pieces of fabric, following the form of the earth as it moved and buckled on the day of the eruption in 79AD.
-There are plaster casts in glass cases, made of bodies found, intact, during the excavations, as well as fast food outlets, bakeries and brothels.
+There are plaster casts in glass cases, made from bodies found, intact, during the excavations, as well as fast food outlets, bakeries and brothels.

 Once the tour was over, we took the train to Ercolano, a modern town around ancient Herculaneum.
 Having been to Pompeii allowed us to interpret better what we saw in Herculaneum, which was a richer suburb of Pompeii all those years ago.
 It was getting dark by the time we left, the thought of the long walk back to the station was too much, so we took up the taxi driver’s offer of a “special deal”; yes, we were charged more than we should have been, but our feet felt it was worth it.